coolguy173/Pinnacle2/README.md

-# 💸 SmartInvest – Personal Investment Recommender

-SmartInvest is a beginner-friendly **Streamlit app** that suggests investment options based on your salary and risk preference.
+# Pinnacle

+Pinnacle is a simple, beginner-friendly app designed to guide users into smarter investments.
+It helps you explore **mutual funds**, understand financial strategies, and make informed decisions tailored to your salary and goals.

-## 🚀 Features
+## Features
-- Enter your salary & % to invest
-- Get personalized suggestions
-- Learn more with external links (Mutual Funds, Bonds, Gold, Stocks, Crypto, RD)
-- Simple **start page → main page navigation**
+- Clean, modern landing page
+- Mutual fund information & recommendations
+- Easy-to-use navigation
+- Lightweight, built with Python (Streamlit) + HTML